AkshayNagesh/student/_posts/2024-02-14-Night_At_The_Museum.md

 - We had some trouble deciding which project was best but in the end we decided to make games and store info about users and be a very well rounded project with fun activties, tips to physical health and studying help.

-- I wasnt able to attend N@TM but was able to look at friends projects in my period and other peroid.
+- I was not able to attend N@TM but was able to look at friends projects in my period and other peroid.

 **Glow**